prometheusresearch/baseline-codebase/src/rex.widget/README.rst

 .. highlight:: python

-The python components are added in file ``/src/rex/widget_demo.py``.
+The python components are added in the file ``/src/rex/widget_demo.py``.
 The StudyInfo widget is::

     class StudyInfo(Widget):